chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-conn-route.rst

 IPsec - Route based (VTI) PSK setup
 ====================================

-This example utilises the new options available in OPNsense 23.1 to setup a site to site tunnel in routed mode between two OPNsense machines using a pre shared key.
+This example utilises the new options available in Reticen8 23.1 to setup a site to site tunnel in routed mode between two Reticen8 machines using a pre shared key.

 .. contents:: Index